racket/drdr/README.md

 # drdr

-This the source for the Racket package: "drdr", which runs drdr.racket-lang.org.
+This the source for the Racket package: "drdr", which runs [drdr].

 It currently only runs on a single machine that is set up in an intricate way.
 -- In particular, config.rkt mentions many of those details